gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

-`main.cpp` is the composition root: it loads the configuration, creates the connectors, and builds `Gatewayapplication`. `Gatewayapplication` itself is the runtime orchestrator — it owns the Sparkplug pipeline and drives the Sparkplug lifecycle (birth, data, rebirth, death), but it does not construct itself or decide what exists in the object graph.
+`main.cpp` is the composition root: it loads the configuration, creates the connectors, and builds `Gatewayapplication`. `Gatewayapplication` itself is the runtime orchestrator.
+It owns the Sparkplug pipeline and drives the Sparkplug lifecycle (birth, data, rebirth, death), but it does not construct itself or decide what exists in the object graph.